 Before AIF, he worked in IBM Watson from 2014 to 2016 on using deep learning and machine learning for improving Watson services.
 He worked on machine reading comprehension, and his submission was one of the earliest on the Stanford Question Answering Dataset leaderboard.
 He also participated in internal Watson competitions on factoid question answering, and as a team won the first place.

 In 2015, he became interested in Neural networks with memory, and starts to explore such kind of models since then.
 In 2014, he works on using large scale textual data for applications such as language modeling and spell correction.

 From 2012 to 2014, he works as a research assistant at CMU LTI where he received his masters of AI in 2014, with Dr. Judith Gelernter on machine learning based spatial and temporal information extraction and disambiguation.
-He is the creater of CMU GeoLocator, an opensource, location geoparsing and geocoding tool, which surpassed Yahoo!
-PlaceMaker on social media geolocation analysis.
+He is the creater of CMU GeoLocator, an opensource, location geoparsing and geocoding tool.

 Before 2012, he spent some wonderful years in Beijing working on Information retrieval, Ontology construction, Natural language processing. where he received his first masters in 2011 on knowledge management, after he received his Bachelor of CS from Harbin Institute of Technology in 2007 where he started his interest in Natural language processing.